What is sexual violence?

 - If you feel uncomfortable or unsafe about a person or situation, trust your gut and remove yourself from the situation as soon as possible.

 - Understand and respect personal boundaries.
 Do not pressure a potential partner; "no means no" and "yes means yes."
+The absence of a no does not mean yes.

 - Watch out for your friends and ask that they watch out for you.
 Be an Active Bystander! #StepUpESU